Algebra: Abstract algebra

 Abstract algebra, also called modern algebra, is the study of algebraic structures.
 An algebraic structure is a framework for understanding operations on mathematical objects, like the addition of numbers.
 While elementary algebra and linear algebra work within the confines of particular algebraic structures, abstract algebra takes a more general approach that compares how algebraic structures differ from each other and what types of algebraic structures there are, such as groups, rings, and fields.
 The key difference between these types of algebraic structures lies in the number of operations they use and the laws they obey.
 In mathematics education, abstract algebra refers to an advanced undergraduate course that mathematics majors take after completing courses in linear algebra.

 Many algebraic structures rely on binary operations, which take two objects as their input and combine them into a single object as output, like addition and multiplication do.

 On a formal level, an algebraic structure is a set (Note: A set is an unordered collection of distinct elements, such as numbers, vectors, or other sets.
 Set theory describes the laws and properties of sets.) of mathematical objects, called the underlying set, together with one or several operations.
 (Note: According to some definitions, algebraic structures include a distinguished element as an additional component, such as the identity element in the case of multiplication.)
 Abstract algebra is primarily interested in binary operations, (Note: Some of the algebraic structures studied by abstract algebra include unary operations in addition to binary operations.
-For example, normed vector spaces have a norm, which is a unary operation often used to associate a vector with its length.) which take any two objects from the underlying set as inputs and map them to another object from this set as output.
+For example, normed vector spaces have a norm, which is a unary operation often used to associate a vector with its length.) which take any two objects from the underlying set as inputs and maps them to another object from this set as output.
 For example, the algebraic structure $\langle \N, + \rangle$ has the natural numbers ($\N$) as the underlying set and addition ($+$) as its binary operation.
 The underlying set can contain mathematical objects other than numbers, and the operations are not restricted to regular arithmetic operations.
 For instance, the underlying set of the symmetry group of a geometric object is made up of geometric transformations, such as rotations, under which the object remains unchanged.
 Its binary operation is function composition, which takes two transformations as input and has the transformation resulting from applying the first transformation followed by the second as its output.